adrn/gala/docs/coordinates/index.rst

 .. _coordinates:

 *********************************************
-Coordinate Systems (`streamteam.coordinates`)
+Coordinate Systems (`gary.coordinates`)
 *********************************************

 Introduction
 ============

-The `streamteam.coordinates` package provides functions for converting coordinates and velocities between various astronomical systems, as well as `astropy.coordinates` frame classes for coordinates defined by the Sagittarius and Orphan streams.
+The `gary.coordinates` package provides functions for converting coordinates and velocities between various astronomical systems, as well as `astropy.coordinates` frame classes for coordinates defined by the Sagittarius and Orphan streams.

 .. warning::
-    `streamteam.coordinates` is currently a work-in-progress, and thus it is possible there will be significant API changes in later versions.
+    `gary.coordinates` is currently a work-in-progress, and thus it is possible there will be significant API changes in later versions.